 The Other Russia

-The Other Russia is a broad organisation connecting several political parties and NGOs that are united as an opposition movement.
+The Other Russia was a broad organisation connecting several political parties and NGOs that were united as an opposition movement throughout 2006-2010.
 The Other Russia was formed in July 2006.
-The movement represents itself as a “national platform” and does not run for elections.
+The movement represented itself as a “national platform” and did not run for elections.

-The Other Russia is particularly known for the organisation of several ‘Marches of the Discontented’ in big Russian cities.
+The Other Russia was particularly known for the organisation of several ‘Marches of the Discontented’ in big Russian cities.
 The first one took place in Moscow on 16 December 2006 and was led by Garry Kasparov, former World Chess Champion, and other opposition leaders.
 These protests were some of the largest Russia had seen in preceding years.
 Demonstrations also took place before the presidential elections of 2008, with often negative and biased coverage from the Russian media.
-The marches still continue on the 31st day of the month, referring Article 31 of the Russian Constitution, which states that Russian citizens have the right to assemble, a right that is often blocked by the Russian government.
-During these demonstrations many activists are regularly arrested, like Eduard Limonov, leader of the National Bolshevik Party.
+The marches still continued on the 31st day of the month, referring to Article 31 of the Russian Constitution, which states that Russian citizens have the right to assemble, a right that is often blocked by the Russian government.
+During these demonstrations many activists were regularly arrested, like Eduard Limonov, leader of the National Bolshevik Party (now called The Other Russia).

 Vladimir Putin was born in Leningrad (now St Petersburg) on 7 October 1952.
 He graduated in 1975 with a degree in law from the Leningrad State University.
 In 1997 he earned a PhD in economics for his thesis on “Strategic Planning of Regional Raw Material Operations in a Market Economy”.
 After his graduation in 1975 Putin started working for the KGB.
 He was stationed in East-Germany from 1985 to 1990.